Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/software-development-agreement.md

 No change shall be effective until both Parties sign a Change Order.
 Work on changes shall not commence until approval.

 ### 4.4 Out-of-Scope Work
-If SkyMirror identifies work that is out of scope, SkyMirror shall notify Client and submit a Change Request before proceeding.
+If Skymirror identifies work that is out of scope, Skymirror shall notify Client and submit a Change Request before proceeding.

 ---

 ## 5. ACCEPTANCE

 ### 5.1 Delivery
-SkyMirror shall deliver Deliverables in accordance with the timeline specified in the SOW.
+Skymirror shall deliver Deliverables in accordance with the timeline specified in the SOW.

 ### 5.2 Acceptance Testing
 Upon delivery, Client shall have [10] business days to test Deliverables against the acceptance criteria ("Acceptance Period").